Hugo Thielen: Publications

-First in 1998, Thielen and Waldemar R. Röhrbein, the retired director of the Historisches Museum Hannover, wrote a book about Jewish personalities in the history of Hanover, Jüdische Persönlichkeiten in Hannovers Geschichte.
+First in 1998, Thielen and Waldemar R. Röhrbein, the retired director of the Historisches Museum Hannover, wrote the book Jewish Personalities in Hanover's History (Jüdische Persönlichkeiten in Hannovers Geschichte).
 It is organised as a history of the city, beginning in 1303, with a focus on the contributions of Jewish personalities, rather than individual biographies.
-Around hundred persons are described in some detail, including the principal violinist of the court orchestra, Joseph Joachim.
-A second edition, completely revised by Thielen, appeared in 2013, in memory of 75 years after the November pogroms.
+Around a hundred persons are described in some detail, including the principal violinist of the court orchestra, Joseph Joachim.
+A second edition, completely revised by Thielen, appeared in 2013, in memory of the November pogroms 75 years earlier.